The Society of Jesus is

 80 Jesuit provinces around the world (although their number and boundaries have never been static).
 Each province has a superior who is simply called "the Provincial," and who, in turn, reports directly to the central Jesuit government or "curia" in Rome, headed by the Superior General

 .
-The current “Father General,” as he is often called, is Father Adolfo Nicolás, S.J., native of Spain.
+The current “Father General,” as he is often called, is Father Arturo Sosa, S.J.

-In the United States, there are currently seven provinces
+In the United States, there are currently five provinces

 , and in Canada there are two.
 And there are many Jesuit communities within the provinces, each one usually headed by a "superior."

 the Jesuits of Canada and the United States is the Jesuit Conference of Canada

 and the United States.
 The Conference helps coordinate the relationships among all the various Jesuit entities, including service organizations and the provinces, as well as between them and the international headquarters in Rome